How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (amount of savings).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage you want to set aside as X (10) and your income as Y (5000).
+Enter 10 [X] and $5000 [Y].
 The calculator will calculate 10% of 5000.

 Explanation using a formula: